DRY EYE TECHNOLOGY

 Advancements in medical technology and scientific breakthroughs have made treatment for Dry Eye easier, with quicker results, and longer-lasting benefits.

-TSO Stone Oak has some of the most cutting-edge and advanced technologies to quickly and effectively test for Dry Eye Syndrome.
+Texas State Optical Stone Oak has some of the most cutting-edge and advanced technologies to quickly and effectively test for Dry Eye Syndrome.
 Let Dr. Hutchins and the talented, experienced staff help get you started on the path to real long-term relief from Dry Eye.

 Punctal plugs are tiny medical devices that sit in the tear ducts in the eyes to help prevent tears draining away, which helps to keep the eyes moist.
 People with chronic dry eye do not produce enough tears and the tears they do make are low quality.
 This can cause the eyes to feel dry throughout the day.
 Punctal plugs help to lubricate the eyes, which can alleviate the symptoms of chronic dry, itchy, or burning eyes.